JuaneloJuanelo/WordAPI2/resources/paragraph.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
-`fileLocation`          | String | Required.
+`fileLocation`          | string | Required.
 Full path to the file to be inserted.
 Can be on the hard drive, or a url.
-`location`          | String | Either "Start" "End"  the body of the document.
+`location`          | string | Either "Start" "End"  the body of the document.

 #### Returns